docker/docker-birthday-3/README.md

 > Scalable and Secured Birthday App Project on Docker Swarm

-Participants in the training will go through the steps involved in running and developing a simple voting app from a fresh computer using the Docker Toolbox.
+Participants in the training will go through the steps involved in setting up Docker swarm cluster, running and developing a simple voting app and scaling the application using docker-compose.
 This simple app will include:

 ![birthday3-app-architecture](./docker-bday.jpg)